 Hanging hoops enables you to arrange your beads in a circle.
 Fill the hoop completely or chose a few select beads.
 Open the hoop and add your beads.
 With flat nosed pliers bend the tip of the hoop slightly upwards before replacing it in the slot at the top.

-Earrings That Feature Both Pendants And Beads
+Feature Both Pendants And Beads

 A pendant set off by beads on an eyepin is an attractive design feature.